-2. Field Placement Clinics
+2. Externship Clinics

 - ⇒ Capital Post-Conviction Defense Clinic

 - ⇒ Civil Field Placement Clinic

 - ⇒ Criminal Litigation Clinic

 - ⇒ Environmental Law Clinic

 - ⇒ Family Law Field Placement Clinic

 - ⇒ Homeless Advocacy Field Placement Clinic

-- ⇒ Pro Bono Tax Clinic
+- ⇒ Judicial Externship\

 - ⇒ Real Estate Clinic

+- ⇒ Youth Law

-Students who have completed 29 units, are in good academic standing, and have received consent of the particular field placement instructor or the director of externship programs, are eligible to enroll in any of the field placement clinics.
+Students who have completed 30 units, are in good academic standing, and have received consent of the particular field placement instructor or the director of externship programs, are eligible to enroll in any of the field placement clinics.

-Part-time students who have completed 21 units, and are otherwise eligible, may seek permission from the director of externship programs to enroll in a field placement clinic.
+Part-time students who have completed 23 units and are otherwise eligible may seek permission from the director of externship programs to enroll in an externship clinic.
 Students on academic probation are not eligible to apply to any clinic without permission from the associate dean or director for student services.